dokumintapp/ETHernals/README.md

 ## Dokumint

-Showcase your certicates as NFTs
+Showcase your certificates as NFTs

 ## Run